 In short, nobody can get by without digital skills.
 But, just as nobody can get by without digital skills, it is also the case that nobody is born with the ability to use a computer.
 Digital competences have to be learnt.
 ‘Digital natives’, born with the ability to do anything with a computer, don’t exist, they are created through learning.

 Digital skills, from the basic digital literacy of working with files and folders, and getting about online, to the more advanced topics of coding, developing ‘information literacy’, and understanding how to stay safe online, should be a key part of any young persons’ education.
 Being equipped with the right digital skills means being equipped for the future of work and life.

 Does certification matter?

-There are lots of ways to learn how to use a computer, but research done by partners of ICDL Asia shows that proving acquired skills with certification is key to truly equipping people with useful competences.
+There are lots of ways to learn how to use a computer, but research done by ICDL partners shows that proving acquired skills with certification is key to truly equipping people with useful competences.

 A study in Austria compared peoples’ perception of their digital skills with the reality as shown through a test.
 94% of participants thought their digital skills were ‘average’ to ‘very good’.
 After testing, only 39% did that well.
 A parallel study in Switzerland found that people with digital skills certification did 24% better than average in practical tests of digital skills.
 Studies elsewhere in Europe and beyond have shown similar results.

 As well as proving skills acquired, certification also validates the quality of training, showing that students have really take in what they studies, and providing a motivation to complete the course.